6 Reasons Why CTE Is So ImportantFebruary 22, 2021

 The Career-Ready Program sequenced learning tracks are aligned to national standards and place students at the doorstep of industry-recognized certifications.
 Industry certifications show mastery of or competency in specific knowledge, skills, or processes measured against a set of accepted standards.
 They are typically awarded through assessment and validation of skills in cooperation with a business, trade association, or other industry groups.
 Industry certifications may offer a competitive advantage to high school students when seeking internship placement or employment.

-Career Ready courses from the eDynamic Learning CTE and Career Library can help you prepare students for 69 industry certifications.
+Career Ready courses from the eDynamic Learning CTE and Career Library can help you prepare students for over 80 industry certifications.

 5. Workforce Entry Ready